-The numbers have been crunched, and in 2013 the live release rate for the entire city of San Francisco increased from 87 percent to 91 percent!
+The numbers have been crunched, and in 2014 the live release rate for the entire city of San Francisco reached 91 percent for the second year in a row!
 No other major city has ever saved more than 90 percent of its homeless animals, and it's a goal that San Francisco has been working toward for many years.
 As one of the most progressively humane cities in the world, we continue to pave the way for other areas to achieve similar lifesaving results.

 We receive no government funding, so it’s thanks to you that we can make an extraordinary difference in the lives of animals in San Francisco and beyond.

-.09 citywide euthanasia rate per capita for cats and dogs.
-The lowest rate of any major city in the U.S., and 16% lower than the previous year.
+93% citywide live release rate in calendar year 2015: a new record for San Francisco and the highest rate of any major city in the U.S.

 Animal assisted therapy